Leônidas (footballer, born 1913): 1934 World Cup statistics

 The scores contain links to the article on the 1934 FIFA World Cup and the round in question.
 The matches' numbers reflect the number of World Cup matches Leônidas played during his career.

 1938 World Cup statistics

 The scores contain links to the article on the 1938 FIFA World Cup and the round in question.
 When there is a special article on the match in question, the link is in the column for round.

 Personal life

+At the height of his career, Leônidas was very popular amongst the people of Brazil and Rio de Janeiro.
+In the 1930s and 1940s, Leônidas was a celebrity against the backdrop of controversy and racial discrimination looming within Brazil during this time.
+Leônidas had a major impact on and off the field because of his ability to relate to the working classes of Brazil, and his humble beginnings and racial representation led to this national popularity.
+When his team won the Brazilian Club Championship in 1931, the people of Rio de Janeiro greeted Leônidas and his team in the streets of the city with cheerful crowds dancing and celebrating their victory.

+Historically, Leônidas is well known for his contributions to the relationship between consumerism and the business side of football within the country of Brazil.
+In the year 1938, Leônidas especially gained massive popularity after his appearance in the World Cup tournament and it was around this time he started to receive numerous advertisement offers, such as for watches and cigarettes.
+His willingness to participate in interviews and being a constant within the public eye helped his fans feel personally connected to Leônidas.
+Later that same year, a voting popularity contest was held including Leônidas and he received 249,080 votes in his favor, thus winning the contest.

-During the 1938 World Cup, Leônidas was nicknamed Diamante Negro (black diamond).
+During the 1938 World Cup, Leônidas was nicknamed "Black Diamond" (Diamante Negro).
 In the next year, Brazilian chocolate manufacturer Lacta purchased from him the right to name a chocolate bar as Diamante Negro.
 This chocolate brand became a commercial success in Brazil.
 Leônidas joined São Paulo as manager the 1950s before leaving football to become a radio reporter and then the owner of a furniture store in São Paulo.
-He died in 2004 in Cotia, São Paulo, because of complications due to Alzheimer's disease, from which he had been suffering since 1974.
+He died in Cotia, São Paulo, in 2004, due to complications due to Alzheimer's disease, from which he had been suffering since 1974.
 He is buried in the Cemitério da Paz of São Paulo.